Submit your data

 Dataset selection procedures

-The PDL is based on a model in which multiple copies of datasets are stored in full indefinitely.
-Data storage, however, is not an infinite resource.
-Therefore, the PDL operational system has obvious limits to the size and number of datasets that it can handle.
-Procedures therefore need to be put in place to decide which datasets should be included.
-The PDL is designed for base datasets suitable for future re-use in other applications, rather than data reworked specifically for a single research publication (sometimes termed 'data behind the graph').
+The Published Data Library (PDL) operates on a model where multiple complete copies of datasets are stored indefinitely.
+With storage capacity being finite, there are limits to the size and number of datasets the PDL can support.
+For this reason, clear procedures are required to determine which datasets are to be included.
+The PDL is designed for base datasets suitable for future re-use in other applications rather than data that have been reworked specifically for a single research publication (often referred to as “data behind the graph”).

 2. Datasets that have not yet been ingested into the BODC system but are destined for future ingestion.
-Again candidate datasets will be identified through negotiation between data originators and the BODC data scientists responsible for the data.
+Candidate datasets will be identified through negotiation between data submitting scientists and the BODC data managers responsible for that data.
 The technical quality of these datasets (including metadata) to a standard deemed acceptable by BODC is the responsibility of the data originator.
 BODC will also judge the acceptability of candidate datasets in terms of their completeness, but not in terms of their scientific quality or value.